A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Conclusion and outlooks

 \section{Conclusion and outlooks}

 This paper presents high-fidelity and surrogate simulations for a flow passing a cylinder with a moving mesh moving boundary in the Arbitrary Lagrangian-Eulerian approach.
 The computational mesh deformation is considered a part of the solution state vector while constructing the reduced POD basis.
-The method is demonstrated by using a case study of vortex-induced vibration of a cylinder at a low Reynolds number (Re=200).
-It has been shown that the design of ROMs for the PIMPLE algorithm with a moving boundary is possible using the ALE approach in the OpenFOAM library framework.
-This paper proves that the constructed reduced-order model can capture the physics of VIV of a given CFD code based on OpenFOAM solvers and reproduce the specific dynamics of a given laminar regime.
-It is shown that reduced-order model systems based on POD-ROM have the potential to reproduce changes in dynamics (bifurcations present in the system).
-The focus of future work will be to apply POD-ROM to flow passing an oscillating cylinder in high Reynolds numbers dependent on a-dimensional parameter-dependent such as mass-damping, rigidity, or reduced velocity.
+The method is demonstrated by using two case studies involving vortex-induced vibration of a cylinder at Reynolds number { \RB{$Re=200$} }.
+In the first study, time is treated as the sole parameter, while the second includes both time and the structural damping coefficient as parametric inputs.
+The results demonstrate that reduced-order models (ROMs) can be effectively developed for the PIMPLE algorithm with moving boundaries using the ALE formulation within the OpenFOAM framework.
+The constructed ROM successfully captures the essential dynamics of VIV in a laminar flow regime, in agreement with full-order simulations performed using OpenFOAM solvers.